 ANTH 110/Introduction to Cultural Anthropology

-The Final Exam will be worth 100 points and it will be cumulative - covering material from the entire semester.
+The Final Exam is worth 100 points and is cumulative - covering material from the entire semester.
 The format will be multiple choice, true-false, and matching.
 I will not ask any questions directly from the textbook but I do strongly advise that you go back and at least minimally look at the highlights of the chapters we've covered.